Learn with us in our conversation with Aussie English learning & Content creation

 Do you believe the online platforms are better than “old school” with books?

 It depends on the person, and what they like doing, so for me, I like learning from time to time online using a lot of apps.

 But I haven’t moved onto solely digital because I like to write on things.

-So I don’t think we’re going to ever give that up because there’s some kind of like physical tactile sense.
+So I don’t think we’re going ever to give that up because there’s some physical, tactile sense.

 I think they’re both will always be there.